aws-samples/amazon-rekognition-workshops/README.md

 # Amazon Rekognition Custom Labels Workshop - Detect Woodpecker Holes in Utility Poles

+## Step 1.
-1. From the [Rekognition Immersion day Pre-requisite](https://rekognition-immersionday.workshop.aws/rek_apis.html) launch the Cloudformation stack in the "Launch Amazon SageMaker Notebook Instance" section.
+From the [Rekognition Immersion day Pre-requisite](https://rekognition-immersionday.workshop.aws/rek_apis.html) launch the Cloudformation stack in the "Launch Amazon SageMaker Notebook Instance" section.

 **Note:** You don't need to do the "Download necessary notebooks" section on that page.